 include the relevant protection function models as agreed between the relevant TSO and the HVDC system owner;

-be open source generic model for RMS simulations delivered for cross-border network stability studies;
+be an open unencrypted model, which can be generic to protect intellectual property, for RMS simulations delivered for cross-border network stability studies, in case that agreements between the relevant TSO and the system owners do not allow the encrypted model to be shared between parties;

 The above listed simulation model requirements and information must not violate manufactures intellectual property.

 For the purpose of electromagnetic transient (EMT) simulations, the relevant TSO shall have the right to specify the model requirements.
-Without prejudice to the Member State's rights to introduce additional requirements, the models shall:
+Without prejudice to the Member State's rights to introduce additional requirements, the HVDC system models shall:

 be valid at least in the frequency range 0,2Hz to 2500 Hz for relevant studies;